trufflesuite/trufflesuite.com/src/blog/branching-out-phase-2-of-corda-flavored-ganache/index.md

   - navigation
 ---

+!!! important

+    The Corda flavor is deprecated and has been removed from Ganache UI in v2.7.0.
+See the [release notes](https://github.com/trufflesuite/ganache-ui/releases/tag/v2.7.0) for details.

 ![Branching out to Corda-flavored Ganache](/img/blog/branching-out-phase-2-of-corda-flavored-ganache/chameleon-corda-truffle-blog-header.png)

 April has been a big month for Truffle Suite!
 Earlier this month we branched out and announced Tezos integration into the Truffle command line tool.
 If you remember, back in December we released a beta [Corda-flavored Ganache](/blog/unwrap-the-corda-flavored-ganache-beta) as part of our initial support for the Corda platform.
 Today, we are excited to share [Phase 2 of Corda-flavored Ganache, v2.4.0](https://github.com/trufflesuite/ganache/releases) with you!
 Phase 2 includes more robust features for Corda including Corda CRaSH Shell, network map visualization, and a version picker.